What is a Periodontist?

 The primary focus of this residency training is on both surgical and non surgical management of periodontal disease and the placement of dental implants.

 In addition to the 3-year residency program to obtain a Certificate in Periodontics and Implant Therapy, a periodontist can opt to pursue Diplomate status by successfully completing and passing rigorous written and oral exams administered by the American Board of Periodontology.
 Dr. Kenneth Gluck has successfully pursued this endeavor and is a Diplomate of the American Board of Periodontology.
 During his training, Dr. Gluck also pursued and completed a Masters in Dental Science degree.

 Conditions Treated by a Periodontist

-The periodontist is mainly concerned with preventing the onset of gum disease (periodontal disease), diagnosing conditions affecting the gums and jawbone, and treating gingivitis, periodontitis and bone loss.
+The periodontist is mainly concerned with preventing the onset of gum disease (periodontal disease), diagnosing conditions affecting the gums and jawbone, and treating gingivitis, periodontitis, and bone loss.
 Periodontal disease is a progressive condition and the leading cause of tooth loss among adults in the developed world.